Anthchirp/mastodon-defederate/README.md

 Particularly when you use relays to discover interesting content there is a high probability that you will quickly discover eg. openly racist instances that nobody in their right mind needs or wants.
-With a personal mastodon instance it will be your job to either block individual users from those instances, or manually defederate (that is: block) the server for everyone on your instance.
+With a personal Mastodon instance it will be your job to either block individual users from those instances, or manually defederate (that is: block) the server for everyone on your instance.